Home City Search Pretoria Pretoria Landmarks Walking Tour

 National Zoological Gardens of South Africa

-The Pretoria Zoo was originally established in 1899 and became the official National Zoological Gardens in 1916.
+he zoo was originally established at the outbreak of the Second Boer War in 1899 and became the official National Zoological Gardens in 1916.
 Half of the zoo is situated on relatively flat ground, while the other half is located on the slopes of a hill.
-The two areas are separated by the Apies River, which is crossed by two bridges.
-The zoo includes an aquarium, reptile park, aviary, Australian section, primate section, and a carnivore section, among others.
+The two areas are separated by the Apies River flowing through the zoo.
+Two bridges provide access over the river.

 Union Buildings